define clause

 Defining type hierarchies

-• A type hierarchy can be defined by using an existing type instead of a root type in a sub statement.
+• A type hierarchy can be defined by using an existing type using a sub statement.

 entity-type sub supertype;